pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 # Build Tool

-Since we had over 10,000 crates that would be run as one crate per one GitHub actions runner, we wanted it to finish as quickly as possible.
-Cargo has [cross compilation features](https://rust-lang.github.io/rustup/cross-compilation.html), but it requires setup.
-So we were looking for something that just worked out of the box.
+With over 10,000 crates to build on individual GitHub Actions runners, speed was paramount.
+While Cargo offers [cross compilation features](https://rust-lang.github.io/rustup/cross-compilation.html), it requires significant setup overhead.
+We needed a solution that worked out of the box.

-We also couldn’t use our [heavy docker images](https://github.com/pkgforge/devscripts/pkgs/container/devscripts%2Falpine-builder) that we use for our [official packages](https://github.com/search?q=repo%3Apkgforge%2Fsoarpkgs%20docker%20run&type=code), because pulling/extracting them alone consumed ~2-3 mins of CI.
+Our [heavy docker images](https://github.com/pkgforge/devscripts/pkgs/container/devscripts%2Falpine-builder) used for [official packages](https://github.com/search?q=repo%3Apkgforge%2Fsoarpkgs%20docker%20run&type=code) consumed 2-3 minutes just for pulling and extraction, making them unsuitable for this scale.
 This left us with [rust-cross/cargo-zigbuild](https://github.com/rust-cross/cargo-zigbuild) & [cross-rs/cross](https://github.com/cross-rs/cross).
 After some local testing, we decided to use **Cross** as it supported all the targets we needed & worked as advertised: *“Zero setup” cross compilation*

 We also used [jpeddicord/askalono](https://github.com/jpeddicord/askalono) to automatically detect & copy over licenses.